not-qwerty/MERN-App/README.md

-# myBlog # MERN Stack
+# MERN Stack # Nodejs #Socket.io #React Hooks

-To start this application the following commands in the root directory:
+To start this application use the following commands in the root directory:
- * npm i && cd client npm i
+ 1) npm i && cd client npm i
-then * run 'npm run dev' in the root directory.
+ 2) create .env file in the root directory and add following lines:
+      MONGO_URI  with your mongoDb connection string
+      secretKey  with a random string

+ 3) Run 'npm start:dev'

 It's a blog with chat & pomodoro clock.